 What is littering?

-Littering is the incorrect disposal of any type of domestic or commercial waste material of an amount less than 200 litres in volume (the size of an average wheelie bin).
+Littering is the unlawful depositof any type of waste material of an amount less than 200 litres in volume (about the volume of an average wheelie bin).

 Why is littering a problem?